odoo/documentation/content/applications/inventory_and_mrp/manufacturing/management/using_work_centers.rst

 Manage work orders using work centers
 =====================================

-Odoo Manufacturing allows for work orders to be carried out at specific work centers.
-When a manufacturing order is created for a product, any work orders listed in the :guilabel:`Operations` tab of the product bill of materials (BoM) will be automatically created as well and assigned to the specified work center.
-Work orders can be managed in the :guilabel:`Manufacturing` module by selecting :menuselection:`Operations --> Work Orders`.
+Odoo *Manufacturing* allows for work orders to be carried out at specific work centers.
+When a manufacturing order is created for a product, any work orders listed in the :guilabel:`Operations` tab of the product *Bill of Materials* (*BoM*) will be automatically created as well and assigned to the specified work center.
+Work orders can be managed in the :menuselection:`Manufacturing` module by selecting :menuselection:`Operations --> Work Orders`.

 In order to use work centers, the :guilabel:`Work Orders` feature must first be enabled.
-To do so, go to the :guilabel:`Manufacturing` module, select :menuselection:`Configuration --> Settings`, and activate the checkbox next to :guilabel:`Work Orders`.
+To do so, go to the :menuselection:`Manufacturing` module, select :menuselection:`Configuration --> Settings`, and activate the checkbox next to :guilabel:`Work Orders`.
 Work centers can then be created and managed by selecting :menuselection:`Configuration --> Work Centers`.

 Create a work center
 ====================

-Within the :guilabel:`Manufacturing` module, select :menuselection:`Configuration --> Work Centers
+Within the :menuselection:`Manufacturing` module, select :menuselection:`Configuration --> Work
---> Create`.
+Centers --> Create`.
 The work center form can then be filled out as follows:

 - :guilabel:`Work Center Name`: give the work center a concise name that describes the type of operations it will be used for
+- :guilabel:`Tag`: assign the work center one or more user-created tags
 - :guilabel:`Alternative Workcenters`: specify an alternative work center for operations to be carried out at if the main work center is not available
 - :guilabel:`Code`: assign the work center a reference code